 FAA Announces Six UAS Test Sites

-- University of Alaska (includes test ranges in Hawaii and Oregon)
+- University of Alaska (includes test ranges in Hawaii, Oregon, Kansas, and Tennessee)

-This test site became operational on May 5, 2014.
+This test site was approved for operations on May 5, 2014.
 Read the press release: FAA Announces Alaska UAS Test Site Begins Research Flights.

 - State of Nevada

-This test site became operational on June 9, 2014.
+This test site was approved for operations on June 9, 2014.
 Read the press release: FAA Announces Nevada UAS Test Site Now Operational.

-- New York's Griffiss International Airport (includes test range locations in Massachusetts)
+- New York's Griffiss International Airport (includes test range locations in Massachusetts and Michigan)

-This test site became operational on August 7, 2014.
+This test site was approved for operations on August 7, 2014.
 Read the press release: FAA Announces New York UAS Test Site Now Operational.

 - North Dakota Department of Commerce

-This test site became operational on April 21, 2014.
+This test site was approved for operations on April 21, 2014.
 Read the press release: FAA Announces First UAS Test Site Operational.

 - Texas A&M University – Corpus Christi

-This test site became operational on June 20, 2014.
+This test site was approved for operations on June 20, 2014.
 Read the press release: FAA Announces Texas UAS Test Site Now Operational.

-- Virginia Polytechnic Institute and State University (Virginia Tech) (includes test ranges in New Jersey, partnered with Rutgers University)
+- Virginia Polytechnic Institute and State University (Virginia Tech) (includes test ranges in New Jersey and Maryland)

-This test site became operational on August 13, 2014.
+This test site was approved for operations on August 13, 2014.
 Read the press release: FAA Announces Virginia Tech UAS Test Site Now Operational.

 - Press Release